Prescribed Subject Groups

 However, in order for a candidate to seek registration as a patent attorney, the successful completion of all the above topics must be demonstrated.

-The above topic groups are covered in post graduate courses in intellectual property accredited by the PSB which are currently available at the following Australian tertiary institutions:
+The above topic groups are covered in post graduate courses in intellectual property accredited by the Trans-Tasman IP Attorneys Board which are currently available at the following Australian tertiary institutions:

 Monash University (topics A to E)